airbytehq/airbyte-interop-catalog/catalog/shopify/generated/dbt_project/models/README.md

 | `source` | The channel where the checkout originated.
 Example value - shopify. | `MISSING` | ❌ 0.00 | No good match found. |
 | `title` | The title of the shipping method.
 Example value - International Shipping. | `MISSING` | ❌ 0.00 | No good match found. |

-### Mapping from Airbyte `transactions` to Fivetran `tax_line`
+### Mapping: Airbyte `transactions` to Fivetran `tax_line`

 - Table Match Confidence Score: 🟢 0.70
 - Table Completion Score: ⚠️ 0.57

-#### Evaluation

-The table mapping quality is relatively high, given that most field names have corresponding expressions from similar schemas.
+- Summary Self-Evaluation: _The table mapping quality is relatively high, given that most field names have corresponding expressions from similar schemas.
 However, several fields are marked as 'MISSING,' indicating incomplete field mappings and reducing the completion score.
 The standard mapping of '_fivetran_synced' to '_airbyte_extracted_at' boosts confidence significantly.
-The lack of a logical or exact match for 'index', 'order_line_id', and 'rate' fields decreases the completion score as they are marked 'MISSING'.
+The lack of a logical or exact match for 'index', 'order_line_id', and 'rate' fields decreases the completion score as they are marked 'MISSING'._

-#### Field Mapping Logic

 | Field | Description | Expression | Confidence | Evaluation |
 | --- | --- | --- | --- | --- |